Home for the Holidays

 take a stroller and walk around when you get there to try and get him to take a little nap there.

 You know your baby best.
 If he's one that falls asleep as soon as he's moving in the car or stroller, then that would be a good option.
-You could even leave a little early and take the "long way" to maximize his sleeping time.
+You could even leave a little early and take the "long way" to get a drive-thru coffee and maximize his sleeping time.
 If he's not a good car or stroller sleeper, then your best bet would be to let him sleep as much as possible at the house before you leave.
 You can even try to put him down a little earlier than usual so he has more time to sleep.

 It's easy to feel like you're missing out when you want to go to dinner or another activity, but you have to be home by 7:30pm, for example, to put your little one to bed.
 If you're in a situation where you may not be able to make it home for bedtime, try these options.